Adaptive Conformal Prediction by Reweighting Nonconformity Score: Related works and contributions

 where $\alphat$ is chosen to achieve the marginal coverage.
-However, while both Localized Conformal Prediction (LCP) and Split Localized Conformal Prediction (SLCP) address the problem and guarantee marginal coverage, they have some limitations.
+However, while both LCP and SLCP address the problem and guarantee marginal coverage, they have some limitations.
 A main limitation is that they are based on kernel methods, which are known to be limited in high dimensions due to the curse of dimensionality.
-Additionally, choosing the appropriate kernel width can be challenging and it can be difficult to define kernels that handle both categorical and continuous variables.

-Another limitation of SLCP is that it learns $\widehat{F}^{(S)}_h(r | \X = \x)$ on the training data $\mathcal{D}_m$, which may result in overfitting and thus the calibration step using split-CP may produce large intervals to attain the marginal coverage.
-In contrast, LCP learns $\widehat{F}^{(L)}_h(r | \X = \x)$ on the calibration data $\mathcal{D}_n$, but the calibration step that consists of finding the adaptive $\alphat$ is computationally costly.
+Additionally, choosing the appropriate kernel bandwidth can be challenging and it can be difficult to define kernels that handle both categorical and continuous variables.
+Another limitation of SLCP is that it learns $ \widehat{F}^{(S)}_h(\cdot | \X = \x)$ on the training data $ \mathcal{D}_m$, which may result in overfitting and thus the calibration step using split-CP may produce large intervals to attain the marginal coverage.
+In contrast, LCP learns $ \widehat{F}^{(L)}_h(\cdot | \X = \x)$ on the calibration data $\mathcal{D}_n$, but the calibration step that consists of finding the adaptive $\alphat$ is computationally costly.